 After DietPi has shut down, disconnect and re-connect the USB power cable from the RemotePi Board, this completes the firmware upgrade.

 Preparing and installing the Firmware Upgrade Tool manually

-If you do not want to download and use the DietPi image above, you can also manually configure your OS to run the Firmware Upgrade Tool, although this is a rather complex task, especially on the Pi 3.
+If you do not want to download and use the DietPi image above, you can also manually configure your OS to run the Firmware Upgrade Tool, although this is a rather complex task, especially on the Pi 3 and newer Raspberry Pi.
 The instructions for the manual setup are here.

 Firmware history and download